Nazaire/orchestra/README.md

 ```

 ### orchestra.ts - shared configuration

-This is a common file in your project shared between the worker and the server, it provides an instance of `Network`, `Workspace` and `Consumer`.
+This is a common file in your project shared between the worker and the server, it provides an instance of `Network`, `Workspace` and `Client`.

 ```
 // src/orchestra.ts

-import { Consumer, Network, Workspace } from "@nazaire/orchestra";
+import { Client, Network, Workspace } from "@nazaire/orchestra";
 import { Redis } from "ioredis";
 import { dirname, join } from "path";
 import { fileURLToPath } from "url";